vatch123/Covid_Dashboard/README.md

-'# Covid Dashboard on Streamlit'
+# Covid Dashboard on Streamlit